Top 10 Productivity Tips for Effective Client Relationship Management

 A satisfied customer is the best asset of any business.
 Efficient Client Management would help you in building brand loyalty and in boosting your revenue.
 A loyal customer is a proof that you value your client, you deliver a great customer service experience.
 All the potential customers will see this as a plus point and would trust you from the start.
 Word of mouth advertising is still the strongest form of advertisement.

 Customer service stats show that new customers cost anywhere between 5 and 25 times more expensive than retaining existing customers. - Harvard Business Review.
 So why not invest in the clients that we already have.
+Email marketing is very good way to let your customers know about your updates and new products.
+You can also use customer service email template in your email marketing campaign by which your campaigns can get good open rates and conversions.

 The following productivity tips would help you in effective client relationship management: